Paragramex/forum/README.md

 ![home page](https://user-images.githubusercontent.com/79176077/134054392-6b562c0c-a581-41d9-9455-d878982c3fe6.png)
 ![tags](https://user-images.githubusercontent.com/79176077/134054532-1c8f5d6c-0ce4-4527-96d8-e0c512c0561a.png)
 ## Licensing
-### nodb-forum
-nodb-forum Forum Software.
+### Forum
-Copyright (C) 2021 nodb-forum contributors

-This program is free software: you can redistribute it and/or modify
-it under the terms of the GNU Affero General Public License as
-published by the Free Software Foundation, either version 3 of the
-License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License
-along with this program.
-If not, see https://www.gnu.org/licenses/.
+If used in a commercial environment (anything that is not personal and / or is shared with more that 10 people) please credit this repo, it means a lot and helps me greatly.
 ### Parsedown
 This software includes Parsedown.